Renormalization Group Analysis of Turbulent Hydrodynamics: Renormalisation Group

-The two $\delta$-functions will pose problems in the numerical process, as they will have to be approximated in order to be suitable for a derivative expansion.
-We can eliminate one $\delta$-function by realizing that
+one of the two $\delta$-functions just implies the overall conservation of momentum, and can be eliminated.
+The other $\delta$-function will have to be approximated in order to be suitable for a derivative expansion.